From BR Bullpen

 Biographical Information

 Arvel Odell Hale played 10 seasons in the big leagues.
-In his prime he had a good batting average and moderate power, hitting 50 doubles, 13 triples and 14 home runs in 1936.
+In his prime he had a good batting average and moderate power, hitting 50 doubles, 13 triples and 14 home runs with the Cleveland Indians in 1936.

 In The New Bill James Historical Baseball Abstract, he is ranked # 98 of all time at second base.
 James says Hale was called "Bad News" after hitting seven home runs in six games in the minors, but was mostly called "Chief" or "Sammy" during his major league career.
 He was called "Sammy" after another player, Sammy Hale, and "Chief" apparently because he was part Native American.